shopware/SwagMigrationAssistant/UPGRADE.md

+# 14.0.4
+- Media processing has been simplified.
+It's no longer done in parallel messages.
+The migration UI reflects the media migration progress more accurately.
+When the step is marked as complete, all media are migrated.
+No need to wait for additional messages to finish.

 # 14.0.0
 - [BREAKING] MIG-1053 - Removed ability to set the `verify` flag for the guzzle API client.
 This is now always true by default.
 - [BREAKING] MIG-1053 - Refactored both Shopware 5 and Shopware 6 EnvironmentReader classes to provide more information about exceptions.